Tanmay2484/Employee-Management-and-security-system/README.md

 Signup: Users can create a new employee profile, including a password during signup.
 Password creation follows strict rules to enhance security.
 In summary, this project demonstrates how to implement CRUD operations within an object-oriented framework, emphasizing security through user authentication (login and signup) and session management (logout).
 It provides a practical example of using C++ to build a simple but functional employee management system with these features.

+How this project works

+Employee Class:

+The project starts with the definition of the Employee class, which represents individual employees.
+The class contains private member variables such as id, name, gender, position, salary, and password.
+Member Functions:

+The Employee class has member functions to set and get the employee's attributes, such as setName, setGender, setSalary, etc.
+There is also a function input to input employee details interactively, including password validation.
+The isValidPassword function checks if the entered password meets certain criteria.
+The output function displays an employee's details in a formatted manner.
+Main Function:

+The main function sets up the main menu for the program and manages user interactions.
+Vector of Employees:

+A vector employees is used to store instances of the Employee class, effectively creating a database of employees.
+User Authentication:

+Users can either sign up or log in.
+During signup, users create an employee profile with their details, including a password.
+Passwords must meet specific criteria (e.g., length, starting with a capital letter, containing special characters).
+Main Menu:

+After authentication, users can choose from several options in the main menu, depending on whether they are logged in or not.
+Logged-In State:

+If the user logs in successfully, they enter a logged-in state and gain access to additional options.
+Employee Management:

+Users can input new employee details, list all employees, search for employees by ID, name, or position, sort employees by name or salary, delete employees, or update employee information.
+Logout and Exit:

+Users can choose to log out, which returns them to the main menu or exit the program entirely.
+Flow Control:

+The program uses loops and switch statements to navigate between menu options and sub-menus.
+It ensures proper user authentication and authorization for certain actions (e.g., editing employee information).
+Data Persistence:

+Employee data is stored in memory as long as the program is running.
+However, it is not saved to a file for persistence beyond the current session.
+Input Validation:

+Throughout the program, there is input validation to ensure that users provide valid data and follow specific rules (e.g., password validation).
+User-Friendly Output:

+Employee data is displayed in a well-formatted table-like format, making it user-friendly.
+Security Considerations:

+The program validates passwords and ensures that only authorized users can make changes to employee data.
+Exit and Error Handling:

+Users can choose to exit the program gracefully, and the program handles invalid input gracefully with error messages.